-On Wednesday, digital magazine publisher platform Zite was acquired for the second time … this time by its main competitor Flipboard in an all-stock transaction with CNN.
 You might remember that CNN picked up Zite in 2011 for $20 million.
-The deal will see Zite shuttered and the team moved over to Flipboard’s offices, with the exception of CEO Mark Johnson, who will be departing to pursue other ventures.
+The deal will result in the closure of Zite, and the team will move over to Flipboard’s offices, except for CEO Mark Johnson, who will depart to pursue other ventures.

-You can read more about the deal here, but what makes this fascinating is it opens up an incredible opportunity for Flipboard to get more personal in what users are reading on its mobile apps.
+Read more about the deal here, but what makes this fascinating is it opens up an incredible opportunity for Flipboard to get more personal in what users are reading on its mobile apps.
 Mike McCue, Flipboard’s co-founder and CEO, said in a blog post:

 Adding Zite’s expertise in personalization and recommendations to Flipboard’s product experience and powerful curator community will create an unparalleled personal magazine for our millions of readers.